 Saariaho continues to collaborate for the stage.
 Only The Sound Remains, her most recent opera collaboration with Peter Sellars, was premiered in Amsterdam in 2016.
 In the same year her first opera L'Amour de Loin was presented in its New York premiere by the Metropolitan Opera in a new production by Robert Le Page.
 The Park Avenue Armory and New York Philharmonic presented a celebration of her orchestral music with visual accompaniment.
 February 2017 saw Paris come alive with her work when she was the featured composer of Radio France Festival Présences.

-Her new opera, Innocence, will be premiered in July 2021 at Festival International d’Art Lyrique d’Aix-en-Provence.
+Her new opera, Innocence, was premiered in July 2021 at Festival International d’Art Lyrique d’Aix-en-Provence.

 Neue Vocalsolisten.
 The seven singers – Johanna Vargas, Susanne Leitz-Lorey, Truike van der Poel, Daniel Gloger, Martin Nagy, Guillermo Anzorena, Andreas Fischer – see themselves as explorers and discoverers who are constantly searching for new forms of vocal expression in their exchange with composers.
 One focus is their work with artists who virtuously exploit the possibilities of digital media, with a desire for networking, playing with genres, dissolving space, perspectives and functions.
 The ensemble's projects are characterised by idiosyncratic interdisciplinary formats between music theatre, performance, installation and concert staging.
 With more than 30 premieres a year, the ensemble's work is regarded worldwide as leading and unique in the field of contemporary vocal music.
 The ensemble's partners are always top-class specialist ensembles and orchestras, international opera houses, the independent theatre scene, electronic studios and numerous organisers of festivals and concert series of new music all over the world.